codecole/restcipe_app/README.md

 # restcipe

-A recipe app built with flutter
+A recipe app built with flutter, search any ingredient and get recipes and how to prepare them

 ## Getting Started